Frequently Asked Questions

 Yes.
 Please highlight this change in the Summary of Research.

-The EOI will be reviewed by SSG for its relevance to the grant call research themes and challenge statements; and applicability of the proposed research for policy and practice in the area of skills development and adult learning.
+The EOI will be reviewed by SSG and IAL’s Adult Learning Collaboratory (ALC) for its relevance to the grant call research themes and challenge statements; and applicability of the proposed research for policy and practice in the area of skills, workforce development and lifelong learning.

-An estimated budget amount for each category of Manpower, Equipment and Other Costs with brief justification will suffice.
+An estimated budget amount for each category of Manpower, Equipment, Overseas Travel and Other Costs with brief justification will suffice.
 There is no need to provide cost breakdown.

 The budget and other estimated resources are a guideline.
 If you are invited to submit a full proposal, the budget can be adjusted but it should not deviate too much from the estimated budget in EOI.